Minkowski Spacetime and QED from Ontology of Time: Summary and Conclusion

-We do not claim that our ``derivation'' is rigorous in a strict mathematical sense.
-And it can not be: our abstract ansatz may only include {\it abstract objects} and becomes a physical theory only with an appropriate interpretation.
-Interpretations can not be proven, they can only be adequat of not.
-Our central ``interpretation'' is the EMEQ which is inducted by the isomorphism of certain classical quantities (energy, momentum, electric and magnetic field components) with the abstract observables of the 3+1 dimensional Clifford algebra.
-The fact that we can derive the Lorentz force equations from it, is not a mathematical ``proof'' of this interpretation.
-However it seems remarkable to the author that a single 3-dimensional orbit is mathematically isomorph to the average envelope of a 2-dimensional ensemble.
-In this sense we join the view of Mark Van Raamsdonk: ``Everything around us — the whole three-dimensional physical world — is an illusion born from information encoded elsewhere, on a two-dimensional chip''~\cite{MvR}.
+Our central ``interpretation'' is the EMEQ which is induced by the isomorphism of certain classical quantities (energy, momentum, electric and magnetic field components) with the abstract observables of the 3+1 dimensional Clifford algebra.
+The fact that we can derive the Lorentz force equations from it, is neither a physical nor a mathematical ``proof'' of this interpretation, but it is a proof that our interpretation is compatible with this fundamental dynamical law.
+It appears to be remarkable to the author that a single 3-dimensional orbit is mathematically isomorphic to the average envelope of a 2-dimensional ensemble.
+In this sense we join the view of Mark Van Raamsdonk: ``Everything around us - the whole three-dimensional physical world - is an illusion born from information encoded elsewhere, on a two-dimensional chip''~\cite{MvR}.
 Most authors that analyzed the structure of the symplectic group $Sp(4,R)$ interpreted this space to be 2+1 dimensional.
 However - as we argued above - the space of {\it observables} that corresponds to $Sp(4,R)$ is a $3+1$ dimensional Minkowski spacetime.
 Mathematically it is evident that this view implies restrictions on the $3+1$ dimensional space - for instance the ``quantization'' of the angular momentum.

-But even if we could present a rigorous derivation of the (fundamental) relativistic equation of motion of quantum mechanics - the Dirac equation - it would not automatically imply a ``derivation'' of quantum mechanics as a whole.
-Though it is rarely explicitely mentioned, it is known (though not well-known) that the equations of motion used in quantum mechanics are (taken as such) classical~\cite{RalstonQM}.
-This has been confirmed in what we carved out in this essay.
-We started with the classical Hamilton function, we were guided to interprete the fundamental variables as the quantum mechanical wave function in momentum space.
-But mathematically the alleged antagonism between classical and quantum mechanics seems to evaporate in the light of what we described above.
+But even if we could present a more rigorous derivation of the (fundamental) relativistic equation of motion of quantum mechanics - the Dirac equation - it would not automatically imply a ``derivation'' of quantum mechanics as a whole.
+Though it is rarely explicitly mentioned, it is known (though not well-known) that the equations of motion used in quantum mechanics are (taken as such) classical~\cite{RalstonQM}.
+With respect to this question, our presentation is not new.
+What is new (to the knowledge of the author) is the algebraic connection between the classical (co-)symplex algebra with the Clifford algebra of the Dirac matrices.